memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 }
 ```

-Rust has a concept of a `panic`, which is sort of like failing an assert in C. This happens when the program has hit an unrecoverable error case, and must be stopped in some way.
+Rust has a concept of a `panic`, which is like failing an assert in C. This happens when the program has hit an unrecoverable error case, and must be stopped in some way.

 Unlike Exceptions in C++, panics are usually not designed to be recovered from gracefully, and therefore do not require the overhead necessary to unwind.